Moving House? How to Avoid Expensive Energy Bills in Your New Home

 A garden, plenty of parking and friendly neighbours are normally among must-have features sought out by house-buyers.
 But energy efficiency should be high up your list of priorities too.

-Buy an energy-efficient home and you’ll keep your power bills down as well as creating a more comfortable home.
+Buy an energy-efficient home and you’ll keep your energy bills down as well as creating a more comfortable home.

 Seeking out an energy-efficient property doesn’t mean sacrificing your other home buying priorities.
 It’s just a case of making some simple checks - and perhaps asking a few extra questions - when you view the house.
 Here’s what to do for starters.